-The group-delay values above were obtained by measuring two mixers, using the upconversion/downconversion configuration shown in Figure 5.
+The group delay values were obtained by measuring three samples of each mixer, using the upconversion/downconversion configuration shown in Figure 5.
 The measured group delay was very consistent, with flat frequency response.
-For example, a pair of MDC-123 mixers was measured, resulting in 1 ns of group delay excluding the effects of the IF filter and components placed between the mixer pair.
+For example, a pair of MDC-123 mixers was measured, resulting in 1 ns of group delay.
 A single mixer, then, must have a group delay between 0 and 1 ns.
-Therefore, one can state that the group delay of the MDC-123 is 0.5 ns, with an accuracy of ± 0.5 ns.
+Therefore, one can state that the group delay of the MDC-123 is 0.5 ns, with an accuracy of $\pm$ 0.5 ns.
 This is a very conservative uncertainty window.
-Therefore, the uncertainties of both mixers are equal to their respective group delay, although these are worsecase estimates.
-After the through calibration you are ready to test the frequency-translating DUT, enter a value of electrical delay to compensate for the group delay of the calibration mixer (-0.5 ns for the MDC-123 or -0.6 ns for the ZFM-4).
+Therefore, the uncertainties of both mixers are equal to their respective group delay, although these are worse-case estimates.
+After the through calibration and you are ready to test the frequency-translating DUT, enter a value of electrical delay to compensate for the group delay of the calibration mixer (-0.5 ns for the MDC-123 or -0.6 ns for the ZFM-4).
 The resulting accuracy derived from this technique is typically the group-delay uncertainty of the calibration mixer.